TurboGears/tg2docs/docs/main/Deployment/ProductionINI.rst

 .. warning::

-   You **MUST** set debug=false in your `production.ini`, the Paste web-server in debug mode provides interactive debugging which allows any user of the site to run arbitrary Python code!
-This must **never** happen on a production site (or even a development site which is exposed to the other machines), as it will give any visitor to the site complete control of your server.
+   You **MUST** set debug=false in your `production.ini`, Paste in debug mode provides interactive debugging which allows any user of the site to run arbitrary Python code!
+This must **never** happen on a production site (or even a development site which is exposed to other machines), as it will give any visitor to the site complete control of your server.

 In your configuration, you will find a line that looks like this in the